GoogleChromeLabs/comlink/README.md

 ### [`Namespaces`](./docs/examples/08-namespaces-example)

 When you need to expose more objects from a thread you can use Comlink's namespaced APIs.
-This APIs allows you to independently expose objects and access them later from the main thread.
+These APIs allow you to independently expose objects and access them later from the main thread.

-**Note:** Also the `expose` and `wrap` APIs uses namespaces under the hood, they uses the default `Comlink.default` namespace.
+**Note:** Also the `expose` and `wrap` APIs use namespaces under the hood, they use the default `Comlink.default` namespace.

 **main.js**